Families and Communities Fund

-The funding is targeted at registered Scottish charities (that are also incorporated) which deliver work of national significance.
+The funding is targeted at registered Scottish charities (that are also incorporated) which deliver work of national significance in Scotland.

 The fund will support the delivery of activities which contribute to improved outcomes for children, young people and their families through: